-Our vision of pioneering trusted medical solution to improve the lives we touch, refers not only to the lives of those who use our products, but also the lives of our colleagues and all those involved in our supply chain.
+With around 10,000 colleagues, we provide our products and services in almost 100 countries, united by a promise to be forever caring - a promise we extend to all our stakeholders.
+Our vision of pioneering trusted medical solutions to improve the lives we touch, refers not only to the lives of those who use our products, but also the lives of our colleagues and all those involved in our supply chain.

 Section 54 of the UK Modern Slavery Act 2015 requires that each organisation within the United Kingdom which has an annual turnover in excess of £36 million produces an annual public statement, approved by the board of directors, detailing the steps it has taken to prevent slavery and human trafficking in its local and global operations and full value chain.
-At Convatec, we take this as an opportunity to reflect on the ways in which we execute our core value of 'Doing what's right' and how that impacts our people, culture and business.
+At Convatec, we take this as an opportunity to reflect on the ways in which we execute our core value of 'Doing what's right' and how that impacts our people, culture, other stakeholders and business.

-We are committed to preventing slavery and human trafficking, and so we implement policies and processes to prevent, assess, detect and report violations within our own operations and our supply chains.
-This statement, which is published in accordance with section 54 (1) of the Modern Slavery Act 2015, outlines our approach and activities during the period 1 January 2021 to 31 December 2021.
+We are committed to preventing slavery and human trafficking, and so we implement policies and processes to prevent, assess, detect and report violations within our own operations, which by extension includes how we support customers, as well as through our supply chains.
+This statement, which is published in accordance with section 54 (1) of the Modern Slavery Act 2015, outlines our approach and activities during the period 1 January 2022 to 31 December 2022.